coder/coder/docs/tutorials/best-practices/speed-up-templates.md

 Grafana, Prometheus, Loki, and Alert Manager out-of-the-box, and can be deployed on your existing Grafana instance.

-We recommend that all administrators deploying on Kubernetes set the observability bundle up with the control plane from the start.
-For installation instructions, visit the
+We recommend that all administrators deploying on Kubernetes or on an existing Prometheus or Grafana stack set the observability bundle up with the control plane from the start.
+For installation instructions, visit the [observability repository](https://github.com/coder/observability?tab=readme-ov-file#installation), or our [Kubernetes installation guide](../../install/kubernetes.md).
-[observability repository](https://github.com/coder/observability?tab=readme-ov-file#installation),
-or our [Kubernetes installation guide](../../install/kubernetes.md).